-FUNDING AREAS: Arts and culture, preservation, education, health, social services, youth, the elderly, economic development, faith groups and civic affairs
+FUNDING AREAS: Arts and culture, preservation, education, health, social services, youth, the elderly, economic development, faith groups, civic affairs

 IP TAKE: This community foundation pursues broad interests through unrestricted grants made once per year.
-Grants aren’t huge, but quite a few go out each cycle.
+Grants are not huge, but it awards quite a few of them each cycle.

-Human services grants have gone to the Salvation Army and Some Other Place, while education grants have gone to Vidor ACE After School Program and Community in Schools for supplies.
+Approximately 28 designated, donor-advised, unrestricted, and scholarship funds are held at this foundation.
+The foundation has awarded human services grants to the Salvation Army and Some Other Place, while education grants have gone to Vidor ACE After School Program and Community in Schools for supplies.
 Arts and culture grants have gone to purchases, repairs, and programs at the Beaumont Children’s Museum, Museum of the Gulf Coast, and Young Audience of Southeast Texas.
 Health grants have gone towards covering one individual family’s medical costs at Southeast Texas and for educational programs at the Alzheimer Association.

-FST has granted over $3 million to Southeast Texas nonprofits and other national groups since 1998.
+Grants are typically $500 to $5,000.
 A list of recent grants can be found in the funder’s annual reports and on the website list.
-Grants are typically $500 to $5,000.
 Nonprofit stories can be viewed here.
-Interestingly, this foundation also supports individuals and specific families.
-Overall, funding topics stay pretty open, as grants address the changing and emerging needs in the community.
+Grantmaking is typically restricted to the Texas counties of Hardin, Jefferson, and Orange.
+This foundation also supports individuals and specific families.